-The best blogging basic to note is to be your own biggest cheerleader.
+When creating your blog, learn to be your own biggest cheerleader.
 The long and short is, market your article everywhere you get a chance.
 Some people go as far as commenting on other related articles to promote it.
 It is an excellent way to build backlinking.

-Remember your blog won’t grow overnight.
+Remember, your blog won’t grow overnight.
 You will have to experiment with different features like push notifications, asking people for newsletter subscriptions through the signup page, etc. You can even host giveaways.